greenplum-db/gpdb-archive/gpdb-doc/markdown/utility_guide/ref/reindexdb.html.md

 -s
 --system
-:   Reindex the database's system catalogs.
+:   Reindex system catalogs only.

+-S schema
+--schema=schema
+:   Reindex schema only.
+You can reindex multiple schemas by specifying multiple `-S` switches.

 -t table
 --table=table
 :   Reindex table only.
-Multiple tables can be reindexed by writing multiple `-t` switches.
+You can reindex multiple tables by specifying multiple `-t` switches.

 -v
 --verbose